awsdocs/amazon-ec2-user-guide-windows/doc_source/install-amd-driver.md

 ## AMD driver download<a name="download-amd-driver"></a>

 If you aren't using an AMI with the AMD driver installed, you can download the AMD driver and install it on your instance\.
+The AMD driver is only supported for Windows Server 2016 and Windows Server 2019 operating systems\.

 These downloads are available to AWS customers only\.
 By downloading, you agree to use the downloaded software only to develop AMIs for use with the AMD Radeon Pro V520 hardware\.
 Upon installation of the software, you are bound by the terms of the [AMD Software End User License Agreement](https://www.amd.com/en/support/eula)\.

 **Prerequisites**
 + Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
 + IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.
+For more information, see [AWS managed policy: AmazonS3ReadOnlyAccess](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-amazons3readonlyaccess) in the *Amazon Simple Storage Service User Guide*\.

 **To install the AMD driver on your Windows instance**